linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 12.09.2022 (announcement Kitchat)
+- Version 3.6.1 is now online on the servers.
+- The errors were all fixed.

+### 12.09.2022 (announcement Kitchat)
 - We are currently launching version 3.6.1 on our servers.

 ### 12.09.2022 (announcement Kitchat)